Saltillo: Sarape de Saltillo

+Pulque bread

+Pulque bread is a tradition deeply rooted in the town and is highly sought after by the people of Saltillo.
+Its preparation, based on wheat flour, water or milk, egg and, sometimes, lard is similar to that of other Mexican sweet breads.
+However, it differs by including pulque, which is a fermented drink obtained from the agave plant, as a fermentation agent.
+This gives it a characteristic flavor, sweetness and moisture.
+With this dough, pecan empanadas, chorreadas, muffins, braid bread, bishops, etc. are made.
+Although for many the city of Saltillo is synonymous with this bread, in reality its production constitutes, along that in a handful of neighboring towns, a relatively isolated focus of its production in Northeastern Mexico.
+Such is the case that outside of Saltillo, pulque bread can be found in the Mexican states of Hidalgo, Puebla, Querétaro, Mexico City, Oaxaca and, of course, Tlaxcala.

 The Saltillo Rondalla of the UAAAN

 The city of Saltillo is known for its rondalla, being the highest representative of the Rondallesque movement in Mexico for more than four decades.
 The 'Rondalla de Saltillo' went beyond transposing the established limits and creating its own style.
 It has multiple recordings and has toured several countries, it is characterized by using guitars, requintos, double bass, and vocals.
 The poet Marco Antonio Aguirre arrived at La Rondalla de Saltillo in 1966 and wrote his story with tours, and 30 recorded albums.

 Sports

+Saltillo is a city with a long baseball tradition.
+In fact, some sources indicate that the sport began to be practiced in town at the end of the 19th century.
+However, its representative team, the Saraperos de Saltillo, did not arrive in the Mexican Baseball League until 1970.
+They had their origins in a dinner held by the members of the Pro-Works Committee of the Saltillo Cathedral, whose president was Mr. Jorge Torres Casso.
+They currently hold three championships, in 1980, 2009 and 2010, and eight division titles, in 1971, 1972, 1973, 1988, 2004, 2005, 2009 and 2010.

-The following professional clubs are based in Saltillo:
+Other professional clubs based in Saltillo are:

+Other sporting events, including basketball, boxing, lucha libre and ice hockey take place in Centro de Convenciones Arena Saltillo.

 Transportation

 Saltillo Metropolitan Area air traffic is served by Plan de Guadalupe International Airport.
 It takes 15 minutes to get from downtown Saltillo to the airport.
-It has several flights per day to Mexico City and but no international flights.
+It has several cargo airline flights per day, but no passenger flights.
 There is a comprehensive bus system in Saltillo along with many taxis.

 Sister cities

 The following are sister cities of Saltillo: